andycroll/andycroll.com/_posts/2024/2024-02-26-validate-email-addresses.md

 However, it _might_ still be worth doing the work to make sure all your email addresses do validate with the new regular expression.

-If you’re starting a new app, just pick one of the decent solutions over doing your own thing, unless you have a _really_ good reason.
+If you’re starting a new app, just pick one of the decent solutions over doing your own thing, unless you have very specific email requirements that fall outside of conventional use.